The latest new and improved article published in Thought Catalog. Hope you enjoy it!

 Bad timing.
 We hear it all the time.
 It’s usually a deal-breaker, right?
 You got the perfect job offer or met your person or want to move to a new city…whatever the situation, there is something you want, but the circumstances aren’t ideal for it to happen.

 Timing as uncontrollable: Clearly, there are events in our lives over which we have no control.
-For me, there have been life-changing events that have happened, seemingly at the worst possible time, and I had no say in whether they happened or not.
-My dad getting terminal cancer when I was just about to graduate from high school.
+For me, there have been terrible things that have happened at the worst possible time, and there was nothing I could do about them.
+My dad getting terminal cancer when I was about to graduate from high school.
 My mom getting in a fatal car accident two weeks before I was supposed to move to Spain.
-Meeting the person I thought I would spend the rest of my life with at the exact point in his life when everything came crashing down.
+Meeting the person I thought I would spend the rest of my life with at the exact point when his world came crashing down.

 Timing has become particularly relevant in every sense of the word over the past year.
 Falling in love ‘at the worst possible time’.
 The duration and perception of time enduring six months in a dysfunctional relationship.
-The death of three boys because I was in the wrong place at the wrong time.
+The death of three boys because I was in the wrong place at the worst possible time.

 This has become especially apparent for me as I try to approach dating and relationships post-divorce and heartbreak.
 I’ve heard repeatedly from well-intentioned friends, “Are you sure you are ready?”, “You know, they say it takes at least half the time you were in a relationship to get over it.”, “You are supposed to give yourself at least a year after you get a divorce before you start dating again.”